myonshin/practice/README.md

 I am a Ph.D. candidate in Economics at Indiana University Bloomington.
-I expect to graduate in May 2022 and will be available for interviews at the 2022 ASSA virtual meeting.
+I expect to graduate in May 2023 and will be available for interviews at the 2023 ASSA meeting.

 Email: myonshin@iu.edu